-The Breakthrough Devices Program, at the FDA, is a voluntary program for certain medical devices that provides more effective treatment options for debilitating or life-threatening conditions.
-It offers a significant advantage over approved, existing alternatives that are in the best interest of patients and/or fills a gap where no approved alternatives exist.
+The Breakthrough Devices Program at the FDA is a voluntary program for certain medical devices that provide more effective treatment options for debilitating or life-threatening conditions and offer significant advantage over approved, existing alternatives, be in the best interest of patients, or fill a gap where no approved alternatives exist.
 While the FDA has recognized the importance of prioritizing approval of breakthrough medical devices, Medicare coverage has lagged, creating a significant barrier to patient access for these essential emerging devices.
 Medicare transitional coverage for breakthrough technologies would cut through the red tape to ensure access to safe, effective breakthrough medical technologies for every patient in need.